-DotNetNuke (DNN) OAuth/JWT Single Sign On (SSO) module supports
+DotNetNuke (DNN) OAuth/JWT Single Sign On (SSO) authentication provider module supports

 login/Single Sign-On (SSO) with your Azure AD, AWS Cognito, Invision

 Community, Slack, Discord or other custom OAuth/JWT 2.0 providers.
 DNN

 Single Sign for OAuth/JWT works with any Identity provider that conforms

 to the OAuth/JWT 2.0 and OpenID Connect (OIDC) 1.0 standard.